aarontinn13/Pontikes/README.md

 # Pontikes
-Me too project for professor Pontikes
+#Metoo project for professor Pontikes

+Will try and utilize Scrapy.

+.csv conversion will follow.